-I lie alone in my bed on a very normal Wednesday night at 11 pm here in the sleepy little town of Long Hill Township, NJ.
-Allen, my husband, the heart of my heart, is at his apartment in Pittsburgh, where he works three days a week.
-Sarah, our oldest, is hopefully sleeping soundly snug next to her husband with her baby boy a few short steps away in his crib (praying he is not sleeping like a baby, but more like a teenager) in Mechanicsburg, Pennsylvania.
-Jared, our blond hair, blue-eyed first-born son, is probably nodding off in his own apartment in Western PA after a really long day working outside.
-Joshua, my college senior and future pod-cast cohort, might just be tackling a paper he has procrastinated writing in Long Branch, NJ, about 50 miles away.
-Rachel, my baby 19 year old curly-headed musician, is the farthest away, probably jamming away with friends on guitars, keyboards and microphones, all the way in Winter Park, Florida.
+I lie alone in my bed on a very normal Wednesday night at 11 pm here in our sleepy little town.
+My husband, the heart of my heart, is at his apartment 350 miles away, where he works three days a week.
+Our oldest is hopefully sleeping soundly snug next to her husband with her baby boy a few short steps away in his crib (praying he is not sleeping like a baby, but more like a teenager) over two hours away.
+Our blond hair, blue-eyed first-born son, is probably nodding off in his apartment after a really long day working.
+My away-at-college senior might just be tackling a paper he has procrastinated writing.
+My baby, 19 year old curly-headed musician, is the farthest away, probably jamming away with friends on guitars, keyboards and microphones.
 My house is empty and my heart is scattered all over the East Coast.

 Yet tonight, as I lie in my very empty house, and although my heart is scattered, it is not empty.
 My heart is FULL.
-Full because today, this very ordinary Wednesday, I have been loved by all the incredible people I shared the better part of my life with in one place at one kitchen table under one roof.
+Full because on the very ordinary day, I have been loved by all the incredible people I shared the better part of my life with in one place at one kitchen table under one roof.

-“See you this weekend, Mom.” (reminder from Josh about Friday night)
+“See you this weekend, Mom.” (reminder from third-born about Friday night)

-“Shalom to you too, beautiful wife.” (text from Allen as he heads to dreamland after our discussion about what peace really means)
+“Shalom to you too, beautiful wife.” (text from hubby as he heads to dreamland after our discussion about what peace really means)

-“Love you too, Mom.” (text from Jared in response to our discussion about us getting him a puppy for his birthday)
+“Love you too, Mom.” (text from son in response to our discussion about us getting him a puppy for his birthday)

-Just as I cuddled up under my covers and was about to turn off the light, I received one last “ding” on my laptop.
-It was the last of the bunch, our Rachie Bug, as she is known in these parts.
-And it was for no reason at all.
+Just as I cuddle up under my covers and am about to turn off the light, I receive one last “ding” on my laptop.
+It is the last of the bunch, our “Bug,” as she is known in these parts.
+And it is for no reason at all.